-- The cluster system is started by powering on the shared disk and servers, but starting the shared disk is not completed before EXPRESSCLUSTER is started up (i.e., the startup of EXPRESSCLUSTER is completed without the shared disk recognized).
-This leads to a failure in the activation of disk resources. - If a server reboots (i.e., the EXPRESSCLUSTER services start) within the heartbeat timeout time, the other server assumes that the heartbeat continues.
-This results in a failure in a failover by the server restart.
+- If the cluster system is started by powering on the shared disk and servers, starting a shared disk is not completed before the OS is rebooted.
+OS is started in the status where the shared disk is not recognized, and activation of disk resources fails. - A failover fails if a server, with data you want to fail over by rebooting the server, reboots within the heartbeat timeout.
+This is because a remote server assumes that the heartbeat is continued.